Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas Schedule Analysis

-- On January 25, the Longhorns claimed their signature win of the season, a 78-58 victory over the Oklahoma Sooners, who rank No. 16 in the AP's Top 25.
+- When the Longhorns defeated the Oklahoma Sooners (No. 16 in the AP's Top 25) on January 25 by a score of 78-58, it was their best win of the season so far.

-- The Longhorns have tied for the 11th-most Quadrant 1 wins in the country (nine).
+- The Longhorns have tied for the 11th-most Quadrant 1 victories in the nation (nine).

 Texas 2022-23 Best Wins